 This is a camisole style long dress, with thin spaghetti straps and a plunging v neckline

 Empire waist gown

-In this gown the fitted bodice ends just under the bust and the gathered waist starts from there, giving the look of a high waist
+In this gown, the fitted bodice ends just under the bust and the gathered waist starts from there, looking at a high waist.

-This is a casual gown in a flowy fabric, with fitted bodice and loose skirt.
+This is a casual gown in a flowy fabric, with a fitted bodice and loose skirt.

 Gown differing in the neckline shape.

 A halter neck gown will have a band encircling the neckline connecting to the sleeveless bodice leaving the shoulders and part of the back bare.

 Gown Trivia : The ball gown used in the Disney Movie Cinderella has more than a dozen fine layers of fabric, more than 10,000 Swarovski crystals and it took some 18 tailors more than 500 hours to complete it to its mind-blowingly beautiful appearance – no CGI at work – just simple hard work and the creative genius of a designer, Sandy Powell.
 But that is not the most amazingly expensive gown you will ever see.
 There are gowns in existence which will cost way more than an average man’s lifetime earnings.

 Related posts : Steps to design and sew a wedding gown; 50 Different types of dresses; Different types of Tops; 18 Different types of skirts ; 18 Different types of pants; Different types of shirts; Different types of T-shirts.